StarLederer/mwgsl/README.md

 ### struct!

-Returns a structure meant to be spread into regular WGSL structs;
+Returns a structure meant to be spread into regular WGSL structs.

 ```js
 struct! {